meganz/MEGAchat/Readme.md

 * Android:
 Run a script to setup the environment to use the built-in android NDK:
 `build/android/envsetup.sh`
-Since the android build of webrtc uses Google's fork of openssl (boringssl), which is not binary-compatible with normal openssl, we need to force the webrtc build system to work with the normal openssl instead.
-This is not trivial and we need to replace the .gyp file responsible for building the boringssl lib, which also provides its lib names and include dir to dependent projects.
-First, just in case, we will hide all boringssl stuff from the build system and create our own fake dir with the fale .gyp file.
-In order to do that:
-`mv third_party/boringssl third_party/boringssl_hide`
-`mkdir third_party/boringssl`
-Then, copy the `boringssl.gyp` file from `/webrtc-build/android` directory of the karere-native source tree to the `third_party/boringssl` dir you just created.
-This file maps boringssl references to the openssl installed in your android sysroot.
-For this to work, you need to have the `ANDROID_DEPS` env variable set to the android sysroot dir, where all depenencies are build:
-`export ANDROID_DEPS=<path-to-android-ndk-you-installed>/platforms/android-14/arch-arm`
-Note that you cannot take the NDK_PATH env var set by the `android-commands.sh` script since you must not source it in this shell, as already explained.
-Also, we need to hack the webrtc build system to use the gnustl C++ runtime instead of stlport.
+We need to hack the webrtc build system to use the gnustl C++ runtime instead of stlport.
 This is important because we have to use the same runtime at least in the webrtc module of Karere, and stlport does not have good support for C++11, exceptions are disabled and we use them a lot.
 To apply the gnustl patch (to the build/common.gypi file), verify that you are in the webrtc trunk directory: